 … or checking out all things home & garden related (and a lot of things that were neither, actually) – we had a great time!

-The show will be open to the public through Sunday the 24th at the Greater Richmond Convention Center, so stop by for what’s sure to be a wild ride.
-Oh and if you arrive after 5pm (it goes til 9) admission is only five bucks.
+The show will be open to the public through Sunday the 24th at the Greater Richmond Convention Center – and if you arrive after 5pm (it goes til 9) admission is only five bucks.